core-wg/oscore/draft-ietf-core-object-security.md

 Proxy-Uri, when present, is split by OSCOAP into class U options and class E options, which are processed accordingly.
 When Proxy-Uri is used in the original CoAP message, Uri-* are not present {{RFC7252}}.

-The sending endpoint SHALL first decompose the Proxy-Uri value of the original CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.
+The sending endpoint SHALL first decompose the Proxy-Uri value of the original CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path, and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.

 Uri-Path and Uri-Query are class E options and MUST be protected and processed as if obtained from the original CoAP message, see {{class-e}}.